Freelancing on a Budget

 You need a reliable computer, reliable internet access, a professional-sounding email address (Yourname123@gmail.com suffices, but not assbackwards@yahoo.com), and appropriate skills.

-You may be able to use Google Documents for some clients but for most (particularly when developmental editing at book length) you’re going to need to use Microsoft Word.
-And whether you use the cloud-based version or the software, this is going to cost money.
+You may be able to use Google Documents for some clients, but for most (particularly when developmental editing at book length), you’ll need to use Microsoft Word.
+Whether you use the cloud-based version of the software or not, this will cost money.

-And if you’re hoping to be a copy editor but you don’t know what CMOS is, then you need training.
+If you’re hoping to be a copy editor but don’t know what CMOS is, you need training.
 While you don’t necessarily have to take a class or attend a certificate program, you’re probably going to need to buy some books.

 So you do need to invest in yourself and your business.
 In fact, I recommend that you set aside a certain percentage of all income you earn to reinvest, whether this means upgrading your computer or taking classes to upgrade your skills (or, ideally, both).

-If you meet someone in person and you want to keep in touch with them, get their contact information and put it in your phone.
-If you will be going to a conference (someday when we have conferences again) then it may be useful to invest in business cards or other collateral but if you’re not going to choke at the cost of attending a conference, then the business cards shouldn’t be a deal-breaker.
+If you meet someone in person and want to keep in touch with them, get their contact information and put it in your phone.
+If you are going to a conference (someday when we have conferences again), then it may be useful to invest in business cards or other collateral, but if you’re not going to choke at the cost of attending a conference, then the business cards shouldn’t be a deal-breaker.

-- Same with marketing your services.
+• Same with marketing your services.
 Someone just bemoaned to me that the free version of Mailchimp (a way to easily send email marketing newsletters) wasn’t robust enough for the marketing she wanted to do.
 Well, no, not if you’re marketing to ten thousand people at a time.
-But a small marketing list, hosted for free on Mailchimp, can generate excellent results for editorial freelancers.
+However, a small marketing list hosted for free on Mailchimp can generate excellent results for editorial freelancers.

 Buy it “just in time”